bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 The most important instructions are ping, read, write and status as well as sync read and sync write to read/write multiple motors at once.

 Every motor has a fixed id by which it can be addressed.
 The id of a new / reset motor is 1 but can be changed using a write instruction to a special register.
+We can do this for example using the `dynamixel wizard <https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/>`_.
+A reference to the ids we use in our robot can be found here: :doc:`../hardware/servo_numbers`

-Two motors with the same id may never be connected to the same bus because of the resulting communication problems.
+Two motors with the same id should not be connected to the same bus because of the resulting communication problems.

 On a sync read, the motors answer in the order by which they are addressed in the sync read.
 When one of the motors does not answer, the following motors will also not answer because they wait for the previous motor.